RocketCommunicationsInc/astro/packages/web-components/MIGRATION.md

 **Resolution:** Search your application's CSS for anything that may be targeting `rux-switch` directly and replace with the appropriate CSS Shadow Part.

 ## Tab

+### Remove Deprecated CSS Custom Properties

+**Likelihood of Impact: Low**

+-   The following deprecated CSS Custom Properties have been removed:
+    -   --tab-text-color
+    -   --tab-border-color
+    -   --tab-hover-text-color
+    -   --tab-selected-text-color

+**Resolution:** View the CSS Custom Properties Migration doc for more details.

 ### Host Style Changes